I groaned in frustration as I silenced the alarm for the fifth time today, resisting the urge to throw it across the room.

 Sometimes, I despised these early morning training sessions, but what keeps me going is the aim of this all.

-I guess I could understand though, he was going to be the next Alpha so it was in his nature to be territorial and protective.
+I guess I could understand though; he was going to be the next Alpha so it was in his nature to be territorial and protective.
+After what happened to our pack, I knew he'd feel obligated to protect and lead.

-Getting up, I grabbed my training gear, then pulled my hair into a low bun as I quickly got ready before Aiden calls me again.
+Getting up, I threw on my training gear, pulled my hair into a low bun and dragged on my sneakers as quickly as I could before Aiden could get a chance to holler at me again.

 It was 5:30 in the morning, so I didn't expect anyone except the three of us to be up.
 Grabbing an apple and my water bottle, I made my way to the training ground, seeing both Aiden and Phillip, my trainer and Beta, ready and warming up.